 My parents and I play Trivial Pursuit.
 Dad’s mind is sharp as ever and helps my mother beat me.
 I think of how many memories involve my parents and me sitting around a table, just talking.
 With staff’s permission, Mom feeds my father what he’s requested from the outside world – a toasted corn muffin with melted butter, a Starbucks coffee drunk through a special straw.
 I watch as he relishes every mouthful.

 I watch my 82 year-old father and think of the young man from New Hampshire who sailed to Japan at 17 during the Korean War.
 I remember pictures of him in his white sailor uniform, young and brown-haired, smiling for the camera.
 Now life has brought him full circle with other vets, a few who were in the same place at the same time.
 Sometimes they swap stories.

 After a while, my father becomes quiet and my mother and I note his fatigue.
 The same nurses who flirted and kidded before now ease him to bed, murmuring words of comfort.
 I hug my parents goodbye and exit through this labyrinth of hallways bustling with patients, nurses, doctors, staff and visitors.

-Outside the February air’s cold but the sun’s strong.
+Outside the February air’s cold, but the sun’s strong.
 I fetch my keys from my purse and glance back at the huge silver complex behind me, full of men like Dad, hunkered down, some for short stays, some longer.
 Some will leave.
 And some won’t.
-My father’s situation is uncertain.
+My father’s fate is uncertain.